Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	final_master.to_csv('final_master_catalog.csv')

-This final master catalog containing all sources and features and scores is available for download here.
+This final master catalog containing all sources, features, and scores, is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.

-This catalog contains all of the sources in NDWFS Boötes which includes non-detections and duplicate objects (i.e., those near each other that are effectively the same as seen by our models).
-We now proceed by generating a sub-catalog of only the priority candidates identified in the earlier stage, and removing any duplicates.
-Duplicates objects are flagged if they are within 10 arcseconds of each other, in which case we keep only one.
-This is important as the group-like nature of LABs results in candidates that may be composed of several galaxies being cataloged as distinct sources by NDWFS, but for our purposes should really be considered a single object.
+This catalog includes every source in NDWFS Boötes, including non-detections and duplicate objects (i.e., those located close together and effectively representing the same system as seen by our models).
+We now generate a sub-catalog of only the priority candidates identified in earlier stages and remove any duplicates.
+Duplicate objects are flagged if they lie within 10 arcseconds of one another, in which case only one is retained.
+This step is essential because the group-like nature of LABs often results in multiple galaxies being cataloged as distinct sources by NDWFS but, for our purposes, should be treated as a single object.

-At the end we perform a visual inspection to remove any outliers sources that may still be present.
+Finally, we perform a visual inspection to remove any remaining outlier sources that may still be present.

 .. code-block:: python